anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

 I am a Research Assistant at the University of Alberta working with <a href="https://webdocs.cs.ualberta.ca/~whitem/">Martha White</a>  in the <a href="http://rlai.ualberta.ca/">RLAI Lab</a>.

-My current research centers on online reinforcement learning, specifically developing methods that dynamically tune hyperparameters during allocated agent-environment interactions.
+My current research centers on online reinforcement learning (RL), specifically developing methods that dynamically tune hyperparameters during allocated agent-environment interactions.
 I have also contributed to designing partially observable never-ending environments to evaluate an agent's adaptability in dynamically changing settings.
 I also study how rich, diverse, task-agnostic observations can enhance an agent's abilities across simple and complex RL environments.

 I have recently developed a keen interest in quantifying the amount of information an agent needs for efficient decision-making, especially in a partially observable setting.
 I am interested in exploring capacity-constrained agents - agents with constraints on the information they can get about the world they live in.